openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/IPCKit/cj-apis-rpc.md

 ## Usage Instructions

-API sample code usage instructions:
+API example code usage instructions:

-- If the sample code has a "// index.cj" comment in the first line, it indicates the example can be compiled and run in the "index.cj" file of the Cangjie template project.
+- If the first line of example code contains a "// index.cj" comment, it indicates that the example can be compiled and run in the "index.cj" file of the Cangjie template project.
-- If the sample requires obtaining [Context](../AbilityKit/cj-apis-ability.md#class-context) application context, it needs to be configured in the "main_ability.cj" file of the Cangjie template project.
+- If the example requires obtaining the [Context](../AbilityKit/cj-apis-app-ability-ui_ability.md#class-context) application context, it needs to be configured in the "main_ability.cj" file of the Cangjie template project.

-For details about the sample projects and configuration templates mentioned above, refer to [Cangjie Sample Code Description](../../cj-development-intro.md#cangjie-sample-code-description).
+For details about the example project and configuration template mentioned above, refer to [Cangjie Example Code Description](../../cj-development-intro.md#Cangjie-Example-Code-Description).

 ## interface Parcelable

 ```cangjie
 public interface Parcelable {

     func marshalling(dataOut: MessageSequence): Bool

     func unmarshalling(dataIn: MessageSequence): Bool
 }